OpenLMIS/open-lmis/README.md

   - `testseed` puts in some test data which can be used to browse through basic functionality in the system.
   - `run` is to start the embedded jetty server.

 Once the system is running, you can access the home page at `http://localhost:9091/`.
-You can log into the default instance with: user: `Admin123`, pass: `Admin123`
+You can log into the default instance with: user: `Admin123`, pass: `Admin123` (case sensitive)

 ## Code analysis
 Analysis of Java and Javascript sources can be reported on and visualized using a SonarQube server and the included